-- (a) the accompanying consolidated financial statements of the Group and the statement of financial position of the Company together with the notes thereon as set out on pages 34 to 67, are drawn up so as to give a true and fair view of the state of affairs of the Group and of the Company as at 31 December 2014 and the results, changes in equity and cash flows of the Group for the financial year then ended; and - (b) at the date of this statement, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due. - (c) subsequent developments
+- (a) the accompanying consolidated financial statements of the Group and the statement of financial position of the Company together with the notes thereon as set out on pages 38 to 73, are drawn up so as to give a true and fair view of the financial position of the Group and of the Company as at 31 December 2015 and the financial performance, changes in equity and cash flows of the Group for the financial year then ended; and - (b) at the date of this statement, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due. - (c) Subsequent developments

-There are no significant developments subsequent to the release of the Group and the Company's preliminary financial statements, as announced on 26 February 2015, which would materially affect the Group and Company's operating and financial performance as of the date of this report.
+There are no significant developments subsequent to the release of the Group and the Company's preliminary financial statements, as announced on 23 February 2016, which would materially affect the Group and the Company's operating and financial performance as of the date of this report.